Department of Agriculture, Nutrition, and Human Ecology, Graduate

 Master of Science in Natural Resources and Environmental Sciences

 Promote and protect our natural resources, advance your profession, and follow your passion.
-Prairie View A&M University’s Master of Science program in Natural Resources and Environmental Sciences makes your career goals possible.
-The professional program provides a pathway for manifesting careers in academic teaching and research, or applied research and extension in educational and governmental institutions, international, national, and state technical assistance and policy agencies, agricultural and forestry industries, consulting firms, and private nonprofit and non-governmental organizations.
+Prairie View A&M University's Master of Science program in Natural Resources and Environmental Sciences makes your career goals possible.
+The professional program provides a pathway for manifesting academic teaching and research careers or applied research and extension in educational and governmental institutions, international, national, and state technical assistance and policy agencies, agricultural and forestry industries, consulting firms, and private nonprofit and non-governmental organizations.

 The curriculum provides a thorough background and research opportunities in:

 The 36 SCH program offers both thesis and non-thesis options in a face-to-face format on the PVAMU main campus.
-Students are given opportunities to work on projects related to above topics and other issues on natural resources and environmental sustainability and resiliency.
+Students are given opportunities to work on projects related to the above topics and other issues on natural resources, environmental sustainability, and resiliency.

 Master of Science in Nutrition*

-The Master of Science in Nutrition provides opportunities for students to study in a multidisciplinary program that prepares them to address global nutritional issues such as hunger, food insecurity, and prevention of diseases such as obesity, cardiovascular diseases, and cancer.
+The Master of Science in Nutrition provides opportunities for students to study in a multidisciplinary program that prepares them to address global nutritional issues such as hunger and food insecurity and prevent diseases such as obesity, cardiovascular diseases, and cancer.
 The MS Nutrition is designed for Registered Dietitians/Registered Dietitian Nutritionists (RD/RDN), students from nutrition and dietetics, and students with non-nutrition and dietetics backgrounds who hold a BS degree desiring to advance their nutrition, health, wellness, and fitness knowledge.
 The program offers three tracks for completion: Dietetics, Thesis, and Non-thesis.
-The primary objectives of the MS Nutrition are to:
+The primary objectives of MS Nutrition are to:

-- Provide a graduate nutrition program of excellence focused on the study of human nutritional issues with emphasis on the needs of disadvantaged and rural populations, ethnic minorities, and the underserved poor at the local, national, and global level.
+• Provide a graduate nutrition program of excellence focused on studying human nutritional issues, emphasizing the needs of disadvantaged and rural populations and ethnic minorities at the local, national, and global levels.

-- Prepare competent graduates in the discipline of human nutrition, with the expertise and skills to improve nutrition, health, wellness, and the quality of life for individuals and families.
+• Prepare competent graduates in human nutrition with the expertise and skills to improve nutrition, health, wellness, and the quality of life for individuals and families.

-- Conduct intradisciplinary and interdisciplinary research to improve the nutrition, health, wellness, and the quality of life of disadvantaged and rural populations, ethnic minorities, and various communities.
+• Conduct intradisciplinary and interdisciplinary research to improve the nutrition, health, wellness, and quality of life of disadvantaged and rural populations, ethnic minorities, and various communities.

 Instructional Organization